nirnachmani/HA-Alarm-Clock-Cards/README.md

 Per-item actions:
 - Tap to disable/enable items
 - Long press to edit items or use the edit icon in the right corner
-- For active item, use short press to snooze and long press to stop or vice versa, depedning on the integration configuration
+- For active item, use short press to snooze and long press to stop or vice versa, depending on the integration configuration

 ## License